ThePansmith/thepansmith.github.io/content/colts/why/index.md

 showAuthor: false
 authors:
       - pansmith
-summary: "An sexplanation for the uninformed mod player"
+summary: "A sandy explanation for a common curseforge question"
-description: "An explanation for the uninformed mod player"
+description: "A sandy explanation for a common curseforge question"
 tags: ["colts"]
 ---